-The estimated recoverable amount of the Company's investment in IC Cesme's net assets at Group and Company level, exceeds its carrying amount by approximately €1,166k and €1,510k respectively.
-Management has identified the discount rate as being the main assumption that could cause the carrying amount to exceed the recoverable amount.
+The estimated recoverable amount of the Company's investment in IC Cesme's net assets at Group and Company level, exceeds its carrying amount by approximately €1,366k and €1,752k respectively.
+Management has identified the following assumption for which there could be a reasonably possible change that could cause the carrying amount to exceed the recoverable amount.